deagleSC/blueolive-be/PRODUCT_SPEC.md

 ### Journey 1: First-Time User (Guest)

-1. User discovers BlueOlive API
+1. User lands on Chessvine landing page (branded with logo and tagline)
+2. User is redirected to login page (if unauthenticated on `/`)
+3. User can choose to sign up or continue as guest
-2. User uploads PGN files (no sign-up required)
+4. User uploads PGN files (no sign-up required)
-3. User submits analysis request with their name
+5. User submits analysis request with their name
-4. User receives analysis IDs
+6. User receives analysis IDs
-5. User polls for completion status
+7. User polls for completion status
-6. User retrieves and reviews analysis
+8. User retrieves and reviews analysis
-7. User decides to sign up to save analyses
+9. User decides to sign up to save analyses permanently

 ### Journey 2: Registered User

+1. User lands on Chessvine landing page
+2. User is redirected to dashboard (if authenticated on `/`)
-1. User signs up (email/password or Google)
+3. User signs up (email/password or Google OAuth)
-2. User receives JWT tokens
+4. User receives JWT tokens
-3. User uploads PGN files (authenticated)
+5. User uploads PGN files (authenticated)
-4. User submits analysis request
+6. User submits analysis request
-5. User can view all analyses via `/api/v1/analysis/user`
+7. User can view all analyses via `/api/v1/analysis/user`
-6. User reviews analysis and recommendations
+8. User reviews analysis and recommendations
-7. User uses insights to improve their game
+9. User uses insights to improve their game

 ### Journey 3: Bulk Tournament Analysis